DevExpress/devextreme-documentation/concepts/05 UI Components/SelectBox/15 Create a User-Defined Item.md

 A user can select existing values and add new values to the SelectBox.
 To enable this feature, assign **true** to the [acceptCustomValue](/api-reference/10%20UI%20Components/dxSelectBox/1%20Configuration/acceptCustomValue.md '/Documentation/ApiReference/UI_Components/dxSelectBox/Configuration/#acceptCustomValue') property.

-Note that you should implement the [onCustomItemCreating](/api-reference/10%20UI%20Components/dxSelectBox/1%20Configuration/onCustomItemCreating.md '/Documentation/ApiReference/UI_Components/dxSelectBox/Configuration/#onCustomItemCreating') handler to create a new data source entry.
+Note that you should implement the [onCustomItemCreating](/api-reference/10%20UI%20Components/dxSelectBox/1%20Configuration/onCustomItemCreating.md '/Documentation/ApiReference/UI_Components/dxSelectBox/Configuration/#onCustomItemCreating') function to create a new data source entry.
+You can specify DOM events after which the component calls this function.
+Use the [customItemCreateEvent](/Documentation/ApiReference/UI_Components/dxSelectBox/Configuration/#customItemCreateEvent) property for this purpose.
+In addition to the event passed to this property, the item can also be created when users press the **Enter** key.

 ---
 ##### jQuery